-The world's most popular bananas — the Cavendish cultivar variety — have come under threat from a fungus that is rapidly spreading around the world.
-Previously constrained to parts of Asia and Australia, the banana fungus has now appeared in Mozambique and Jordan.
-Neither country is one of the top 10 banana producing countries, but experts fear that the fungus could spread to India or Latin America, which would be disastrous for the worldwide market.
+The world's most popular bananas — the Cavendish cultivar variety — have come under threat from a fungus that's rapidly spreading around the world.
+Previously constrained to parts of Asia and Australia, the banana fungus, also known as Panama disease, has also appeared in the Middle East and more of South Asia.

 Bananas have a long history with varieties of the Foc fungus.
 A different strain all but wiped out the once-popular Gros Michel banana cultivar back in the 1950s.
-That particular strain is not a threat to Cavendish bananas, which replaced Gros Michel, but they are susceptible to the newest strain, called Foc-TR4.
-Cavendish bananas represent about 13 percent of worldwide banana sales.
-Other varieties may not be at risk from the fungus, but its spread would hurt farmers in many locations.
+That particular strain is not a threat to Cavendish bananas, which replaced Gros Michel, but they are susceptible to the newest strain, called TR4, which is the one that has spread to Latin America.
+Cavendish bananas represent about 13% of worldwide banana sales.
+Other varieties may not be at risk from the fungus, but its spread would hurt farmers across the globe.

 The only useful solutions for such farmers is quick action to prevent further plantations from being devastated by the fungus.
 It's possible to quarantine the affected regions and destroy infected plants, but the fungus will remain in the soil, meaning Cavendish bananas can't be grown there again.
 The bigger problem is that all Cavendish bananas are all the same — literally.
 They are all clones of the same banana, which means their reaction to this disease is exactly the same: a complete meltdown best described in this article in Science Alert: